What is the Tourism Promotion Program?

 - A Memorandum of Understanding will be sent to successful applicants, along with a Project Summary Report form.

-- When the project is completed, applicants will complete and return the Project Summary Report with a final invoice and supporting documentation.
+- When the project is completed, applicants will complete and return the Project Summary Report with a final invoice and supporting expense documentation as soon as possible after the event and by no later than December 1 of the year the event took place.

 Project applications must describe:

 Each applicant will define the service to be provided or the project to be implemented.
-The project must comply with state statutes and City ordinances governing the use of Tourism Promotion funds.
-The applicant must also indicate how it will carry out the project and account for the expenditure of program funds.
+The project must comply with state statutes and City ordinances governing the use of Tourism Promotion Program funds.
+The applicant must also indicate how any monies received will result in increases in the number of people traveling for business or pleasure on a trip, how it will carry out the project, and how it will account for the expenditure of program funds.

 Scope of Work